yorbenlodema/EEG-Pype/Detailed_installation.md

 # 3. Create the Environment

-Now we will create the virtual environment or "sandbox" where the software lives.
+Now we will create the virtual environment or "sandbox" where the software is installed.
 ## A.
 To enter the correct folder, copy and paste this command and press Enter:
 ```Bash